ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/Glossary.rst.txt

    total order
-      A binary relation on a set where every pair of distinct elements in the set are :term:`comparable` (that is, one can determine which of the two is greater than the other).
+      A binary relation on a set where every pair of distinct elements in the set are :term:`comparable` (that is, one can determine which of the pair is greater than the other).

    total path length
       In a :term:`tree`, the sum of the :term:`levels <level>` for